open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 This package provides an editing service that allows to start and handle geometry editing workflows.

-Note: The editing only works with OGC API Feature Services.
-The editing was only tested using the implementation of the OGC API Features in the XtraServer by interactive instruments.
-The collection where the geometry will be saved, needs to support the map's coordinate system.
+> **_NOTE:_** The editing only works with OGC API Feature Services.
+The editing was only tested using
+> the implementation of the OGC API Features in the XtraServer by interactive instruments.
+> The collection in that the geometry will be saved, needs to support the map's coordinate system.
+> The saving process may not be suitable for all kinds of OGC API Feature Service set up using the XtraServer.
+> Please note the following additional information to ensure that process is appropriate for your services.
+>
+> Additional information:
+>
+> -   Create Workflow: The feature is saved in the collection as a new feature with an empty properties
+>     object and without an id (using POST).
+> -   Update Workflow: The updated geometry is saved for the feature in the collection using a PATCH request.
+>     In addition to the new geometry, the PATCH request sends an empty properties object within the body.

 ## Usage